-The Annexure referred to in Independent Auditors' Report to the members of the Company on the standalone Ind AS financial statements for the year ended 31 March 2021, we report that:
+The Annexure referred to in Independent Auditors' Report to the members of the Company on the standalone Ind AS financial statements for the year ended 31 March 2022, we report that:

-- (i) (a) The Company has maintained proper records showing full particulars, including quantitative details and situation of the Property Plant and Equipment. - (b) As explained to us, Property Plant and Equipment have been physically verified by the management during the year in accordance with the phased programme of verification adopted by the management which, in our opinion, provides for physical verification of all the Property Plant and Equipment at reasonable intervals.
-According to the information and explanations given to us, no material discrepancies were noticed on such verification. - (c) According to the information and explanations given by the management, the title deeds of immovable properties included in property, plant and equipment are held in the name of the Company.
+- (i) In respect of its Property, Plant and Equipment and Intangible Assets: - a) The Company has maintained proper records showing full particulars, including quantitative details and situation of its Property Plant and Equipment.

+The company has maintained proper records showing full particulars of intangible assets.

+- b) As explained to us, Property Plant and Equipment have been physically verified by the management during the year in accordance with the phased programme of verification adopted by the management which, in our opinion, provides for physical verification of all the Property Plant and Equipment at reasonable intervals.
+According to the information and explanations given to us, no material discrepancies were noticed on such verification. - c) According to the information and explanations given by the management and on the basis of examination by us, the title deeds of immovable properties (other than the cases where the company is the lessee and the lease agreements are duly executed in the favour of lessee) as disclosed in the schedule of property, plant and equipment to the financial statements, are held in the name of the Company. - d) The company has not re-valued its property, plant and equipment (including to right to use of assets) and intangible assets during the year.
+Therefore, the provisions of clause 3(i)(d) of the order are not applicable to the company. - e) According to the information and explanation given by the management, no proceedings have been initiated or are pending against the company for holding any benami property under the prohibition of Benami Property Transactions Act, 1988 and rules made there under.
+Therefore the provisions of clause 3(1)(e) of the order are not applicable to the company.